-It is not always necessary to hire a public claims adjuster to deal with your insurance claims, however if you are struggling to sort out the claims yourself then it is always a good idea to hire one and to understand how public adjuster fees are structured.
+It is not always necessary to hire a public claims adjuster to deal with your insurance claims, however if you are struggling to sort out an insurance claim yourself then it may be a good idea and it is important to understand how public adjuster fees are structured.
 The very first step is to decide if you need a claims adjuster for you insurance claim.
-Whether you simply don’t have the time to work through the time consuming pay out process, or if you feel that your insurance company has offered you less than what you are owed, then it is advisable to get the services of a public adjuster.
+Whether you simply don’t have the time to work through the time consuming pay out process, or if you feel that your insurance company has offered you less than what you are owed, then it is advisable to get the paid services of a professional public adjuster.

 They will deal with every detail of your case; they will learn your policy scheme inside out, assess the damage to your property and negotiate the highest payout that is legally possible for your claim.

 A public adjuster does not have any affiliation to the insurance company, and they are only there for your benefit.
 Therefore, you will be expected to pay for their services.

 There are many different ways that a public adjuster can charge fees for their services.
 They could charge a flat rate, an hourly rate, or quite commonly, contingency fees.
 You should always remember to settle a fee rate and way of payment with your public adjuster before you enter into any agreements.
 They should tell you upfront what their rate is and which method they use, this should also be added into your signed contract with the public adjuster.
 Fees for public adjusters are regulated on the state level and many states have rules and restrictions on when, how much, and the methods allowed, for public adjuster fees charged.

 • Flat Rate: If you have a large claim, but it is a very simple case that has a very clear outcome, then your public adjuster may charge a flat fee for the entire process.
 It is important to ascertain what the fee covers and doesn’t cover, as you don’t want to be caught out by additional costs such as expert opinions and other expenses.
 This fee should be decided on before the contract is signed.